awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 initial_queue_size = 2
 ```

-Update policy: This setting can be changed during an update, but the compute fleet should be stopped\.
-Otherwise, existing nodes may be terminated\.
+Update policy: This setting can be changed during an update.

 ## `key_name`<a name="key-name"></a>